Products get free shipping over $75, or $6 flat rate across Canada!

 What is the cost of Surrey rosacea and redness treatments?

-You should also know that rosacea requires maintenance, since it is likely to recur.
-That said, many people see their facial redness significantly subside after just one laser treatment.
-It all depends on how your body responds to the solutions we offer.
+Also note that rosacea treatments require maintenance, since it is a condition likely to recur.
+That said, many people see facial redness subside after just one laser session.
+It all depends on how each person responds to treatment.

-The first step to finding out the expected, overall price of your treatment is to come in for a consultation at our Surrey clinic.
-We’ll be able to take a closer look at your skin, and learn more about your history with rosacea and redness.
+The best way to get an accurate price for rosacea treatments is come in for a consultation at our Surrey clinic.
+We’ll be able to take a closer look at your skin, and make recommendations based on your unique situation.

 Back to top